-- Started personal training full time with a Kinesiology degree and 3 years of experience working at the campus gym
+- Started personal training full-time with a kinesiology degree and three years of experience working at the campus gym

 - Got a job at a fantastic boutique studio with lots of support

-- It’s impossible to plan effective for that many clients
+- It’s impossible to plan effectively for that many clients

 - Your home life suffers